ihcsim/linkerd2-gitops/README.md

 argocd app sync main
 ```

-Confirm that the synchronziation completed successfully:

 ![Sync the main application](img/dashboard-applications-main-sync.png)

+Note that only the `main` application will be synchronized.

 In the following steps, we will deploy each application by using Argo CD to
 synchronize them individually.

 ### Deploy cert-manager

-Deploy cert-manager:
+Synchronize the cert-manager application:

 ```sh
 argocd app sync cert-manager
 ```

-> Can't use cert-manager 0.16.0 with kubectl <1.19 and Helm 3.2
+> We can't use cert-manager 0.16.0 with kubectl <1.19 and Helm 3.2
 > See https://cert-manager.io/docs/installation/upgrading/upgrading-0.15-0.16/#helm

 Confirm that cert-manager is running: